Pchambet/ml4climate/book/notebooks/2_bias_variance_regularization_validation.md

 - Simple to use;
 - Easily interpretable in terms of variances and covariances;
-- Can outperform fancier nonlinear models for predition, especially in situations with:
+- Can outperform fancier nonlinear models for prediction, especially in situations with:
   - small training samples,
   - low signal-to-noise ratio,
   - sparse data.
-- Expandable to nonlinear transformations of the inputs.
+- Expandable to nonlinear transformations of the inputs;
+- Can be used as a simple reference to learn about machine learning methodologies (supervised learning, in particular).

 +++ {"slideshow": {"slide_type": "subslide"}}